-Crafting a compelling message can be one of the biggest challenges in marketing.
 How can you motivate your customers with only a few words in an ad or just a few phrases in a product description?
-While there are countless approaches, one universally useful tip comes out of the study of the psychology of goal pursuit: to make a strong appeal, you need to match how consumers expect to use a product to the “direction” of their motivations for using it.
+In short, you need to match how consumers expect to use a product to the “direction” of their motivations for using it.

-“Get Fit” vs. “Don’t be Fat” – How relevant contextual messaging can increase motivation.
+“Get Fit” vs. “Don’t be Fat” - the power of contextual messaging

 Suppose you are marketing athletic apparel, and you want to appeal to customers’ desire to go to the gym.
 The average person wants to go the gym for weight-loss and/or fitness reasons, but they may think about their goal(s) in different ways.
 On one hand, a customer may want to get fit, while on the other hand they may want to lose weight.
 These may be effectively the same thing, except one of them is presented as gaining fitness, while the other is oriented towards avoiding fatness.